 2. Scanning at 300 DPI to save space +

 300 DPI looks fine on screen at the print’s original size.
 Then your grandkid wants to enlarge a 4×6 of their grandmother to hang on a wall, or a restoration tool needs more pixels to repair a tear, or an AI upscaler tries to read the timestamp in the corner.
-At 300 DPI there’s nothing left to work with.
+At 300 DPI there’s not much to work with.

 Scan at 600 DPI.
 Storage is cheap, hard drives keep getting bigger, and the prints themselves are not getting any younger.
 The professional archival standard is 600 DPI for prints and 1200–2400 DPI for negatives or slides.
-You only get one chance to do this with each photo — do it at the resolution you’ll wish you’d picked in 20 years.
+You only get one chance to do this with each photo — do it at the resolution you’ll wish you’d picked to last.

 Every speck of dust on the glass becomes a black spot on every photo for the next hour.
 Every smear becomes a streak.
-You won’t notice while you’re scanning at speed — you’ll notice when you’re looking at the photos six months later and every print from the third stack has the same fingerprint in the upper left.
+You won’t notice while you’re scanning at speed — you’ll notice when you’re looking at the photos six months later and every print from the third stack has the same fingerprint in the upper left or a vertical line if you're using an auto feed scanner.

 Pick one naming convention and use it for the entire project.
 A practical one: <album-or-box-label>_<sequence>.jpg, e.g. Jul89Sept90_0001.jpg.
 The album label gives you a known time window per batch, the sequence number keeps front/back pairs together, and you can recognize at a glance which physical box a file came from.